trupin/crawlable/README.md

 ## How do I use it ?

-Crawlable uses phantomjs (http://phantomjs.org/) to render the web page on the server side, but you have no need to install it yourself, the installer take of it for you.
+Crawlable uses phantomjs (http://phantomjs.org/) to render the web page on the server side, but you have no need to install it yourself, the installer take care of it for you.

 But, phantomjs uses ```python```.
 So you should have it installed to make the whole thing work.